How to Set Up MCP Servers in Claude Code — Complete Guide

 Allow this tool? (y/n/always)

-- always — allow this tool for the rest of the session without asking again
+- always -- allow for the rest of the session

 Walkthrough: Setting Up 3 Servers From Scratch